Wisdom Teeth Surgery

 Problems usually start when wisdom teeth partially come through and get stuck to the adjacent tooth due to lack of space.
 Infection and inflammation can develop in and around the tissue covering the wisdom tooth.
 You may notice swollen red gums, pain, jaw stiffness, and a general feeling of being unwell.
-Blue Tooth Dental offers a free wisdom tooth consultation.
+Blue Tooth Dental offers a wisdom tooth consultation.

 Why have a wisdom tooth removed?

 Wisdom teeth can cause serious issues and severe pain.
 If a problem is detected with the development of your wisdom tooth, it is advised that you have it removed as soon as possible.
 Below are the most common reasons for having your wisdom teeth removed.